ChrstphrHll/npc_gen/students/Adamos Taehr.md

 year: 5
 guild: Fiesn
 partyID: 53
+tags:
+- Elf
+- Fighter
+- Diplomacy
+- 5th
+- Fiesn
 ---
 # Adamos Taehr
 ---
 ### Description
 - 5th year Elf Fighter in Fiesn
-- straight brunette hair that's loose around the shoulders, Pale Gray eyes, and Tan skin
+- straight brunette hair that's loose around the shoulders, Blue eyes, and Tan skin
 - Is Attentive and Sensual, and has People as their ideal

 ### Organizations